tiagoit/mv-htmlcss-06-nextweb/README.md

 # The New Web (Responsive)

-Copy of an The New Web using Responsive Bootstrap Library.
+Copy of The New Web using responsive techniques.

 ### Technology